dyanawu/sei-proj-petplaydates/project-post-mortem.md

 1. What in our code and program design in the project would we do differently next time?

-Using libraries whenever available helped us reduce code written (snippet 1)

 2. What in our code and program design in the project went well?
 Is there anything we would do the same next time?

+_Using libraries whenever available helped us reduce code written (snippet 1)_

   For each, please include code examples that each team member wrote.
   1. Code snippet up to 20 lines.

-    1. Using `active_record_union` let us do something like this to combine results of two queries:
     ``` ruby
+        # Snippet 1
+        # using active_record_union let us do this instead to
+        # join two queries into one ActiveRecord Collection
         def events_all
             self.events_attending.union(self.events).distinct
         end